tvergilio/enterprise-streaming-architecture/docs/NON_FUNCTIONAL_REQUIREMENTS.md

 ## Requirements Traceability

 All requirements trace back to business drivers and technical constraints identified in the design brief.
 Each requirement includes validation methods to ensure measurable achievement of quality targets.
+Infrastructure specifications and detailed implementation approaches are documented in the [High Availability Plan](HIGH_AVAILABILITY_PLAN.md).

 ## Reliability and Performance